mik300/thesis/README.md

 # About
-This repository contains the code used to train some ResNet models for CIFAR10 and CIFAR100.
-The training is done using fake quantization, followed by 99th percentile calibration for the activations, allowing fully quantized simulation of all convolutional and linear layers.
-Thi repository also contains a basic support to approximate convolutions, implemented using AdaPT classes.
+This repository aims to evaluate the robustness of quantized CNNs with approximate computing against adversarial attacks.
+The repository includes:

+- Code for training ResNet models on the CIFAR10 and CIFAR100 datasets.
+- Support for fast adversarial training, available in the `fast_adversarial` directory.
+- Implementation of approximate convolutions using the **TransAxx** framework.
+- A directory dedicated to simulating adversarial attacks on CNN models.

-## Install instructions
+## Installation
 Execute the following commands to install the necessary dependencies.

 Open a terminal and intall ninja-build